meliani/Career-Center/README.md

     Warning

-    This repository contains the source code of carrieres.inpt.ac.ma, backed by proprietary code .
+    This repository contains the source code of carrieres.inpt.ac.ma, backed by proprietary code.
     The license does not permit hosting it yourself.
     The code is open for the sake of transparency and allowing contributions.